Apple Time Capsule:

 Apple's updated its Wi-Fi router and backup drive combo, Time Capsule, with a guest mode and simultaneous dual-band wireless.
 I was pretty surprised at how wireless performance has increased, too.

-First, let's look at the improvements Apple has made in this hardware and to the previous generation's via f
+First, let's look at the improvements Apple has made in this hardware and to the previous generation's via firmware.

 The computers connected to the Time Capsule's N network at between 300 and 270mbits per second.
 I sent some a file—a 150MB 1080p quicktime trailer to JJ Abram's new Star Trek movie—over the network to a computer on the same type of wi-fi connection and found the new Time Capsule to be slightly faster than the old one and even faster than a top-line Linksys router.